SlideRuleEarth/sliderule/docs/rtd/source/user_guide/GeoParquet.md

 Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
 It has strong support in Python/DataFrames and is a popular data format for big data analytics.
 See https://parquet.apache.org/ for more details.

-GeoParquet is a meta data and file organization covention overlayed on top of the Parquet format that provides a standard way of storing geospatial information inside Parquet files.
+GeoParquet is a meta data and file organization convention overlaid on top of the Parquet format that provides a standard way of storing geospatial information inside Parquet files.
 It has growing support in geospatial analysis tools, including Python/GeoDataFrames.
 See https://geoparquet.org/ for more details.

 ## Overview